Wednesday, January 28, 2009

 missing piece of information in that argument is that multiple launches would drive different mission designs, including such

-supply depots and modular spacecraft.
+things as supply depots and modular spacecraft.
 Such an approach would make for a much more flexible missions.

 Another point brought up is the idea of blackout zones, where a launch vehicle's trajectory leads to portions of the flight